 Next, SamCart will ask you to name the integration (1).
 This is just an internal label, and can be anything you'd like as long as it doesn't already appear in your Integrations list.

-You'll also want to copy and paste in both your API Key (2) and API Secret (3) from the other browser tab you opened earlier.
+You'll want to copy and paste the API Secret (2) from the other browser tab you opened earlier.

 Once ConvertKit is successfully integrated, it will appear in the Integration Setup tab:

 Now that SamCart is "connected" to ConvertKit, you'll need to establish simple rules that tell the Integration Engine what to do when certain actions takes place in your SamCart Marketplace.

 Head over to your Product and click into the Integrations tab (1), then click New Rule (2).

 First, you'll need to select a trigger.
 A trigger is the event inside of your SamCart Marketplace that tells the Integration Engine it's time to make something happen in ConvertKit.
 In this example, we'll use the Product Purchased trigger as it's the most common.

 Select Product Purchased from the drop-down menu and click Next Step: